Kubernetes Security Best Practices: 2026 Production Hardening Guide

 • Using * verbs or resources in roles.
 Wildcard permissions are almost always broader than intended.

 • Not auditing ServiceAccount token usage.
 Every pod gets a ServiceAccount.
-The default ServiceAccount in most namespaces has no permissions, but custom workloads often get over-permissive SAs.
+Custom workloads often get over-permissive SAs.

 • Forgetting automountServiceAccountToken: false.
-If a workload does not need to talk to the Kubernetes API, disable token mounting entirely.
+If a workload does not need to talk to the Kubernetes API, disable token mounting entirely — this single setting breaks step 2 of the attack chain above.

 Practical RBAC Patterns